 Supposedly, this monster is 7 feet tall and hairy all over.
 Original reports claim the monster was around 300 lbs, but later reports claim him to be much larger.
-The monster has a characteristic smelly odor and kills chicken, cattle, dogs and livestock but so far it hasn’t killed any people.
+The monster has a characteristic smelly odor and kills chicken, cattle, dogs, and livestock but so far it hasn’t killed any people.
 It is supposed to move swiftly and with purpose.
 It walks on two feet.
-It’s sort of the southern version of a Sasquatch (aka “bigfoot”).
-The monster supposedly harassed two families living outside of Fouke in the late 1960s.
+It’s the southern version of a Sasquatch (aka “bigfoot”).
+The monster supposedly harassed families living outside of Fouke in the late 1960s and early 1970s.

-In 1973, the monster story was made famous in a low budget movie called The Legend of Boogy Creek (Boggy Creek is where the monster is suspected to live).
+In 1973, the monster story was made famous in a low-budget movie called The Legend of Boogy Creek (Boggy Creek is where the monster is suspected to live).
 It was the 11th highest-grossing film in 1972.
-The Legend of Boggy Creek, is worth my time.
-It is very interesting and makes me wonder if this monster might really have existed.
-I recommend you rent it before you go to find the monster, but get your *MST3k gear ready because this one is a stinkburger.
-If you can stand the cheesy script, actors and filming, you might learn a bit about out monster.
+The Legend of Boggy Creek, is worth a view.
+It has some good background information.
+I recommend you rent it before you go to find the monster, but get your *MST3k gear ready.
+If you can stand the cheesy script, actors, and filming, you might learn a bit about our monster.

 *MST3k is Mystery Science Theater 3000, a popular cult series that ran from 1989-1999 where a man and his “robot friends” were trapped in space and forced to watch cheesy movies.
 While watching these cheesy movies, they made witty comments at the screen.
 It’s the show with the silhouette of the 3 guys at the bottom of old films.